Often as a business leader we try to work out - what type of business…

-So what area the next steps?
+So what are the next steps?
 Sales in the startup.
 That’s the next step.
 It’s that time when you need to start selling.
 Now it’s the time to start getting customers.
-Customer,
+Your first paying customer.

 So let’s take a typical startup (I know.. there’s no such thing.. but bear with me):

 - You have a vague idea of how much you should charge for your product.
-In fact, if you have a firm idea, or you have spent hours on excel working on varying permutations and pricing models – drop it, keep an open mind.
+In fact, if you have a firm idea, or you have spent hours on Excel working on varying permutations and pricing models – drop it, and keep an open mind.

-- You core staff are working on developing the product, looking after early stage users.
+- Your core staff is working on developing the product and looking after early stage users.

-- Your leadership team have done a great job evangelising and promoting your business.
+- Your leadership team has done a great job evangelising and promoting your business.
 Investors and perhaps government agencies have chipped in to fund the venture.

 - An actual product that could be used by paying customers (but that’s ok, we can sell products that provide enough, instead of everything).

-- The most basic marketing materials (because your website and wonderful CEO is enough.. nope).
+- The most basic marketing materials (because your website and wonderful CEO are enough.. nope).